 - Maintain the credibility of the advising/coaching process.

 - Accord colleagues appropriate courtesy and respect.

 New Student Orientations are designed to introduce students to the many services provided by the college.
-Included in the sessions is information on purchasing books, accessing student accounts, interpreting degree evaluations, strategies for success, and an overview of the website and eLearning+ (Moodle) system for online course delivery.
+Included in the sessions is information on purchasing books, accessing student accounts, interpreting degree evaluations, strategies for success, and an overview of the website and Canvas system for online course delivery.
 Visit https://www.granite.edu/become-a-student/accepted-students/orientation/.

-eLearning+ (Moodle) Orientation is designed to help students new to online learning and also those who may need a refresher.
-The purpose of this orientation is to explore the web-based platform that Granite State College uses for course delivery and gain comfort in using the various online tools.
-This orientation is available online, and can either be done as a synchronous session with a leader, or through a self-paced tutorial.
-These are offered at the start of each term.
-Campus staff are available to help students who are new to online learning navigate specific courses.
+Canvas Orientation is available for students new to online learning or Canvas as well as those who may need a refresher.
+In this orientation students will be introduced to Canvas, the learning management system used by Granite State College for course delivery, and gain comfort in using the various online tools and resources.
+This orientation is available in three formats: online live webinars offered at the start of the term, a recorded Canvas Orientation webinar and a self-paced tutorial.
+Staff are also available to help students who are new to online learning navigate their courses.

 Options for Skills Assessment for Math Placement